Mite

-Mites are small arachnids (eight-legged arthropods).
-Mites span two large orders of arachnids, the Acariformes and the Parasitiformes, which were historically grouped together in the subclass Acari, but genetic analysis does not show clear evidence of a close relationship.
+Mites are small arachnids (eight-legged arthropods) of two large orders, the Acariformes and the Parasitiformes, which were historically grouped together in the subclass Acari.
+However, most recent genetic analyses do not recover the two as each other's closest relative within Arachnida, rendering the group invalid as a clade.
 Most mites are tiny, less than 1 mm in length, and have a simple, unsegmented body plan.
-The small size of most species makes them easily overlooked; some species live in water, many live in soil as decomposers, others live on plants, sometimes creating galls, while others again are predators or parasites.
+The small size of most species makes them easily overlooked; some species live in water, many live in soil as decomposers, others live on plants, sometimes creating galls, while others are predators or parasites.
 This last type includes the commercially destructive Varroa parasite of honey bees, as well as scabies mites of humans.
 Most species are harmless to humans, but a few are associated with allergies or may transmit diseases.

 The scientific discipline devoted to the study of mites is called acarology.

 Evolution and taxonomy

-The mites are not a defined taxon, but is used for two distinct groups of arachnids, the Acariformes and the Parasitiformes.
+Mites are not a defined taxon, but the term is used for two distinct groups of arachnids, the Acariformes and the Parasitiformes.
 The phylogeny of the Acari has been relatively little studied, but molecular information from ribosomal DNA is being extensively used to understand relationships between groups.
 The 18 S rRNA gene provides information on relationships among phyla and superphyla, while the ITS2, and the 18S ribosomal RNA and 28S ribosomal RNA genes, provide clues at deeper levels.